OpenHD/OpenHD/OpenHD/ohd_interface/README.md

-This module is responsible for starting and configuring all the OpenHD interfaces - aka all the OpenHD links like wifibroadcast, hotspot, ethernet, ...
+This module is responsible for starting and configuring all the OpenHD interfaces - aka all OpenHD links like wifibroadcast (between aur and ground), ground hotspot, ...

 It has to be started after the discovery step.